psycedelicAI/AI-Continuity-Architecture-Method/proof-of-concept/high-security-facility-case.md

 ### 6. Version

-The resulting master file was stored in a private GitHub repository as:
+The resulting master file was stored in a version-controlled GitHub repository as:

 `memory-bank.md`